Skip to the main content

 Traits & Skills

-Updated Mar 08, 2016
+Updated Mar 31, 2024

-Naturopathic doctors (NDs) need to possess:
+Naturopathic doctors (NDs) need:

-• the ability to gain their patients’ trust and confidence
+• The ability to gain their patients’ trust and confidence

-• emotional strength and maturity
+• Emotional strength and maturity

 They should enjoy:

-• providing natural treatments
+• Providing natural or conventional treatments

 Educational Requirements

-Updated Mar 08, 2016
+Updated Mar 31, 2024

 • Minimum Education 7 years post-secondary

-• The Canadian College of Naturopathic Medicine in Toronto.
-The entrance requirement is a bachelor’s degree with a competitive average in general biology, physiology, organic chemistry (with lab), biochemistry, psychology and the humanities.
+The accredited Doctor of Naturopathic Medicine program in Canada is the Canadian College of Naturopathic Medicine (CCNM).
+This program can be undertaken at two campuses, one in Toronto and one in Vancouver (Boucher campus).
+The entrance requirement is a bachelor’s degree with a competitive average in general biology, physiology, organic chemistry (with lab), biochemistry, psychology, and the humanities.

 In the United States, the following schools offer ND programs:

 In Alberta, colleges and universities located throughout the province may offer the pre-professional courses required for admission to ND programs.
 Post-secondary entrance requirements vary depending on the institution and the program.
-In general, they include a high school diploma with a good average in 5 related Grade 12 subjects (such as English Language Arts 30-1, Pure Math 30, Biology 30, Chemistry 30 and Physics 30).
+In general, they include a high school diploma with a good average in 5 related Grade 12 subjects, such as English Language Arts 30-1, Pure Math 30, Biology 30, Chemistry 30, and Physics 30.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.